What Is a Communications Agency and Should You Hire One?

 What is a communications agency, and do you need one for your business?
 The best way to know the answers to these questions is to understand how communications agencies work and what they can do for businesses.

 Let’s first determine the type of communication consulting firms that we’re going to discuss.
 Basically, there are two kinds of communication agencies.
 There are 360-degree agencies that touch on all aspects of communications.
-And then there are specialised agencies that focus on more specific areas.
+And then there are specialized agencies that focus on more specific areas.
 We will be dealing with the first kind.

 What are the Functions of a Communication Consulting Agency?